 How to Record Journal Entries in QuickBooks

-Sometimes you have to make changes after the point of sale.
-You can do this in QuickBooks simply by recording a journal entry.
-You can make journal entries in QuickBooks to correct transactions or post entries that cannot be performed in other ways, such as profit or loss adjustments.
+You can make journal entries in QuickBooks to adjust or correct transactions and post entries that cannot be performed in other ways, such as adjustments to profit or loss.

 The journal entry process is fairly straightforward, but you can only make a journal entry for one customer or vendor at a time.
 If you want to correct multiple customer or vendor balances this way, you'll have to post separate entries.
 At this time, QuickBooks has not released a bulk entry option, although QuickBooks 2017 does introduce some time-saving data entry options.

 What Is a Journal Entry?

 A general journal entry is an accounting transaction that is entered, or posted, directly to the general ledger.
 A company's general ledger acts as its main group of accounts used to record balance sheet and income statement transactions.